smartdevicelink/sdl_app_library_guides/docs/Getting Started/Adding the Lock Screen/index.md

 # Adding the Lock Screen
-The lock screen is a vital part of SmartDeviceLink, as the lock screen prevents the user from using your application while the vehicle is in motion.
+The lock screen is a vital part of SmartDeviceLink as the lock screen prevents the user from using your application while the vehicle is in motion.
 SDL takes care of the lock screen for you.
-It still allows you to use your own view controller if you prefer your own look, but still want the recommended logic that SDL provides for free.
+It still allows you to use your own @![iOS]view controller!@ @![android]activity!@ if you prefer your own look, but still want the recommended logic that SDL provides for free.

 @![iOS]